Do you manufacture your products in Europe?

 • Helps reduce energy consumption in residential places

 • Consists of non-toxic materials and does no harm to the environment

 • Substitutes natural wood, help reducing forest destruction

 Are SHERA fibre cement products resistant to fire?

 Yes, SHERA fibre cement products are fire resistant and pass relevant fire testing.
 Please refer to the relevant product page(s) for more details.

 The fibre cement manufacturing process also makes use of autoclave technology.
 In autoclave technology, polymer based composites are manufactured by applying intense heat and pressure to eliminate moisture from fibre cement materials.
 This leads to composite consolidation and the result is an extremely strong and robust fibre composite material.
 For more information please refer to the Fibre Cement Technology page.

 Fibre cement composites are composed of cement, silica sand and wood pulp.
 Fibre reinforced cement products such as fibre cement siding are manufactured using the ‘Hatscheck Process’.
 The Hatsheck process was initially developed for the production of asbestos composites, but it is now used for the manufacture of non-asbestos, cellulose fibre reinforced cement composites.

-In the Hatscheck Process, unbleached cellulose fibers are re-pulped in warm water at an alkaline pH of 11 to 12.5; the re-pulped fibers are refined and then mixed with cement, silica sand, and other additives to form a mixture.
+In the Hatscheck Process, unbleached cellulose fibres are re-pulped in warm water at an alkaline pH of 11 to 12.5; the re-pulped fibres are refined and then mixed with cement, silica sand, and other additives to form a mixture.
 The fibre cement mixture, is deposited on a felt band substrate, vacuum de-watered,and cured to form a fibre reinforced cement matrix in sheet form.

 Fibre cement products offer numerous advantages over other traditional materials such as wood siding: they are weatherproof, fire and insect resistant, flexible, highly workable and durable.